sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20118
-^^^^^

-:Message: Fail to add log handler %(uuid)s.
-Configuration not found.
-:Groups: operational, process, failure, failure-high
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None.
-:Data:
-  :uuid: UUID for the log handler for which add operation was requested.

 20119
 ^^^^^

 :Message: Invalid public SSH keys for "%(username)s". %(details)s
 :Groups: operational, session, failure, failure-high
 :From version: 2.9.0
-:To version: 4.0.0
 :Description: None
 :Data:
   :username: Username to which the SSH public keys are associated.